 - Lack of understanding of how HVAC systems work and where they are wasteful.

-- Inattention – for instance, employees forgetting to turn off the AC after work or meetings, leading to energy wasted cooling an empty space.
+- Inattention – for instance, employees forget to turn off the AC after work or meetings, leading to energy wasted cooling an empty space.

 - Occupants changing the temperature, which puts added strain on the chillers and boilers.